skellis46/slipbox/two women dancing.md

 - [[Bench - Perpetual Motion#^3fb97b]]

 - tragedy of digital commons: <https://en.wikipedia.org/wiki/Tragedy_of_the_commons#Tragedy_of_the_digital_commons>
-- what of externalities?

-- should I talk about virality (that there's hope there). [[Blitz - Understanding Heidegger on Technology#^05e7db]].
-It's still producing a virus (it just might not be a successful virus).
-See also revealing but also challenging-forth in [[Waddington - A Field Guide to Heidegger#^e6b68f]] -- it leaves me with a great deal of sadness.

-But perhaps the biggest oversight is Bench is describing these digital commons as a mechanism for distribution and circulation.

 Their freedom to play and make was curtailed.
 They have been coerced under the illusion of freedom and play.
-These two young people were certainly not creating some content for our innocent digital commons.
+Even while distributing and circulating their public dancing, these two young people were certainly not creating some content for our innocent digital commons.
 To even call it commons is to trivialise the mechanism.
 Gloss over.
-Veneer.
+Veneer. **discuss externalities.** How is it paid for?
+What price is paid?
+By whom?
+When?

+The technology skeptic Neil Postman coined a word, technopoly, which he describes as "the submission of all forms of cultural life to the sovereignty of technique and technology."[@postman-1993-technopoly p.52] Postman describes technopoly as totalitarian technocracy because"eliminates alternatives to itself"[@postman-1993-technopoly p.48] by rendering them invisible.
+Technopoly is a way of thinking and culture in which no matter the question, the answer is technology.
+When there is only one answer, the questions we ask begin to change.
+Add here about recursion. [[technological forces and recursion]] (Turkle and Heidegger)

 For all HB is saying about the implicit value of the circulation of gestures, all technologies -- including those of social media -- are developments "largely oriented economically to profit-making"[@weber-1978-economy Part 1, p.67] and that "technology was, is, and always will be an expression of the economic objectives that direct it into action."[@zuboff-2019-age Chapter 1.V The Puppet Master, Not the Puppet: n.pag.]

 When we dance with technologies, we dance with profit-making.
 And perhaps we are only ever dancing with technologies?
-See all my notes here from Dance after Lockdown prep, reading and writing (on creative industries, McRobbie, Ladkin, eco-system, etc).
-Contrasts with Lepecki in Singularities.

 ## Technopoly, myth and going into hiding

 _and call on Alan Jacobs' understanding of the value of myth in the technopoly._

-The technology skeptic Neil Postman coined a word, technopoly, which he describes as "the submission of all forms of cultural life to the sovereignty of technique and technology."[@postman-1993-technopoly p.52] **add here**.

 In 2019, the humanities scholar Alan Jacobs wrote an essay called _After Technopoly_ and, like much of his thinking, it calls attention to the power and value of myth making.
-Jacobs describes how technopoly "arises from the technological core of society but produces people who are driven and formed by the mythical core."[@jacobs_after_2019 p.4] Jacobs' thinking about the mythical core is based on the work of the Polish philosopher Leszek Kołakowski.
-It is those of us "who practice moral life by habits of affection, not by rules."[@jacobs_after_2019 p.4] For Kołakowski, the mythical core of culture are those experiences that are not able to be manipulated because they are "prior to our instrumental reasoning about our environment."[@jacobs-2019-after p.3] In other words, the mythical core -- "a way of connecting with nonempirical unconditioned reality"@jacobs-2019-after p.3] -- is unable to be pressed into the logic of technology no matter our rational capacities.
+Jacobs describes how technopoly "arises from the technological core of society but produces people who are driven and formed by the mythical core."[@jacobs_after_2019 p.4] What does he mean by these two cores? **add here about what these two cores are**.
+Jacobs' thinking about the mythical core is based on the work of the Polish philosopher Leszek Kołakowski.
+It is those of us "who practice moral life by habits of affection, not by rules."[@jacobs_after_2019 p.4] For Kołakowski, the mythical core of culture are those experiences that are not able to be manipulated because they are "prior to our instrumental reasoning about our environment."[@jacobs-2019-after p.3] In other words, the mythical core -- a way of experiencing "nonempirical unconditioned reality"[Kołakowski, in @jacobs-2019-after p.3] -- is unable to be pressed into the logic of technology no matter our rational capacities.
+For Jacobs, the mythical core is a way out of the recursive loop of the technopoly.

 This interplay between rationalism and myth is a key aspect of Jacobs' thinking.
 He argues that technocratic rationalism cannot be avoided but rather transcended: "that there is something better, not in opposition to it, but on the other side of it.
 Something that will in time emerge."[@jacobs-2019-after p.13] This all sounds so easy, but Jacobs also warns that the place for transcending technopoly will be "a hidden place" because if transnational technopoly can hunt you down and root you out, it will; and it probably can.[@jacobs-2019-after p.13]

-Shoshana Zuboff also talks about hiding, and her thinking is similarly bleak when it comes to the future.
+In _Surveillance Capitalism_ Shoshana Zuboff also talks about hiding, and her thinking is similarly bleak when it comes to the future.
 She writes of the terrible danger that we become accustomed to either life without privacy or the necessity to hide from being seen.
 She suggests that both alternatives -- total transparency or hiding underground -- "rob us of the life-sustaining inwardness, born in sanctuary, that finally distinguishes us from the machines."[@zuboff-2019-age Chapter 17.III Every Unicorn Has a Hunter n.pag.]
 Her perspective is that surveillance capitalism has compromised "our elemental right to the future tense"[@zuboff-2019-age Chapter 6.VI The Power of the Unprecedented: A Review, n.pag.].
 This is the right to make moral decisions free from forces that modify and exploit our behavior, and that function beyond our awareness.

-So what kind of hiding might function for our future?

 ## Hidden in the future